szorfein/dotfiles/README.md

 > (access/email/password problem).
 Accessing reddit.com with TOR start to be too
 > annoying so I just can't login/post anymore on the platform...

-If people are motivated, they are free to post my screenshots everywhere.
+If people want to help, they are free to share my screenshots everywhere.

 #### Support